neil-edelman/boxes/doc/pool.md

  * Parameter: POOL\_HEAD, POOL\_BODY
    These go together to allow exporting non\-static data between compilation units by separating the header head from the code body\. `POOL_HEAD` needs identical `POOL_NAME` and `POOL_TYPE`\.
  * Standard:
-   C89; however, when compiling for segmented memory models, C99 with `uintptr_t` is recommended because of it's implementation\-defined instead of undefined\-behaviour when comparing pointers from different objects\.
+   C89\.
+However, when compiling for segmented memory models, C99 with `uintptr_t` is recommended because of it's implementation\-defined instead of undefined\-behaviour when comparing pointers from different objects in the heap of memory addresses\.
+Still, this is not guaranteed to produce meaningful results on all systems\.
  * Dependancies:
    [array](https://github.com/neil-edelman/array), [heap](https://github.com/neil-edelman/heap)